How to Apply for a Trainee Placement

 - By joining the Camelia Botnar Foundation as a trainee you are giving permission to be randomly drug tested and/or alcohol tested by any means, at any time while in your placement at the Camelia Botnar Foundation.
 You are also giving the Foundation a Right to Search your room and property as per no.8.

 - The Foundation occasionally acts as a training centre for Sussex & Surrey Police dogs.
 On occasion, the dogs and their handlers may, without warning or notice, enter accommodation and workshops to screen for illegal substances.

-- If there is a suspicion that you are using drugs, or under the influence of drugs or alcohol on site, this will be investigated and a search of your room and property may be carried out as per the Foundation’s Right to Search and you may also tested for drugs or alcohol.
+- If there is a suspicion that you are using drugs, or under the influence of drugs or alcohol on site, this will be investigated and a search of your room and property may be carried out as per the Foundation’s Right to Search and you may also be tested for drugs or alcohol.